InTramCities with Gordon Stewart

 - Tracks in Vijzelstraat/Vijzelgracht/Niewe Vijzelstraat between Muntplein and Weteringschans on 8th December 2023.
 This was the last remaining line which parallels the north-south line of the Amsterdam metro, opened in 2018

-- The tracks between Alexanderplein and Molukkenstraat are now used in the outbound direction only, the terminus at Flevopark abandoned to route 8 only and returning via Muiderpoort Station to create a loop
+- The tracks between Alexanderplein and Molukkenstraat are now used in the outbound direction only, the terminus at Flevopark abandoned to route 8 only, and now returning via Muiderpoort Station to create a loop

 Mulheim